Janice’s story was one I’d heard countless times before.

 Do I need to supplement?

-I always begin with food when addressing nutrient deficiencies to heal from adrenal fatigue.
+Food is the best place to start when addressing nutrient deficiencies to heal from adrenal fatigue.
 But if the problem has been building for months – or even years – you may need a little extra help.

 It’s always best to work with a trusted health care professional before taking supplements.
 Blood tests can reveal which deficiencies are a problem for you, and where you should begin.
 At the very least, I recommend that women take a high-quality multivitamin/mineral complex daily.